I hesitated as my mouth hung open a bit. A senior leader in a development organization had just asked, “Why is product

 Back in 2000, I landed my first gig out of college at Unisys.
 We were building a video on demand system that used Unisys servers to stream movies to set-top boxes via cable provider networks.
 The tech was solid, and it showed well.
 There was just one catch; we couldn’t sell it.

-As a group of cynical developers, we blamed the company’s lack of legit sales and marketing, they clearly don’t know that there are companies like the awol academy where a business can help from if their struggling with marketing.
+As a group of cynical developers, we blamed the company’s lack of legit sales and marketing, they clearly don’t know how to get subscribers on youtube and that there are companies like the awol academy where a business can help from if their struggling with marketing.
 I didn’t know this then, but we also lacked something called product management.
 Had we had a product management practice, the real problem would have been uncovered sooner and cheaper.

-There was a market condition keeping our innovative product from being viable for sale.
+There was a car sales phone training keeping our innovative product from being viable for sale.
 Hollywood wouldn’t release any content for streaming.
 Pirating platforms like Napster were running wild at the time, and movie houses saw no way to monetize streaming video.
 In fact, they feared streaming video would lead to nothing but the theft of their assets.

 Long story short, our product failed in the market.
 Late in 2002, after spending millions of dollars in R&D, Unisys pulled the plug on video on demand.
 Our product missed, and we all came incredibly close to losing our jobs not because we failed to build but because we failed to build the right thing at the right time.